 For many brands in China, both foreign and domestic, collaborations are becoming a popular way to reach new consumer segments while reflecting brand values in often unexpected ways.
 To mark the first anniversary of its entry into the Chinese market while highlighting its commitment to sustainability, American direct-to-consumer (DTC) fashion brand Everlane partnered with Alibaba-owned online delivery service Ele.me and Shanghai boutique roaster Seesaw Coffee to produce an environmentally friendly “lunch” set that included a bento box and t-shirt made from recycled materials, along with a package of Seesaw’s sustainably sourced coffee.

 Developed by Everlane and the integrated luxury agency Gusto Luxe, the collaboration is a good example of complementary brands coming together to create something that looks and feels more organic than, say, coffee and insect repellant.

-This week, CCI connected with Everlane’s International General manager, Agustin Farias, to learn a little more about the brand’s recent campaign and its takeaways from the past year in China.
+This week, we connected with Everlane’s International General manager, Agustin Farias, to learn a little more about the brand’s recent campaign and its takeaways from the past year in China.

 CCI: Can you start by telling us a little about how the collaboration with Ele.me and Seesaw came together?